Approximating functions on stratified sets: The iterative construction and proofs of main results

-\begin{proof*}[of Theorem~\ref{thm:main}] If $f$ is not already ${\bf C}^1$, we replace it by a ${\bf C}^{\infty}$-smooth function $f_0$ that differs from $f$ by at most $\varepsilon/(m+1)$, where $m$ is the number of strata, and whose Lipschitz modulus is almost as small as that of $f$.
+The proof proceeds by induction on the partial order~$\prec$.
+In preparation for this, we set $f_0:=f$ if $f$ is already differentiable and locally Lipschitz continuous.
+Otherwise we let $f_0$ be a $C^1$-smooth function that differs from $f$ by at most $\varepsilon/(m+1)$, and whose Lipschitz modulus (when $f$ is Lipschitz continuous) is at most 11 times that of~$f$.

-Now, let $M$ be a zero-dimensional stratum in $\mathcal A$, and note that $\Gamma:=(\cl M)\setminus M$ is empty.
-Therefore the hypothesis of Proposition~\ref{P:grad1} (with $f_0$ in place of $f$) is vacuously true, and we may apply it with $\varepsilon/(m+1)$ to obtain a new function $f_{01}$.
-Repeat this process for all the zero-dimensional strata to get a function $f_1$ that is Fr\'echet differentiable and satisfies $\nabla f_1(x)\in T_xL$ for every point $x$ lying in some zero-dimensional stratum $L\in\mathcal A$.
-Hence, if we choose a one-dimensional stratum $M\in\mathcal A$, we may again apply Proposition~\ref{P:grad1} to get a function $f_{11}$ that again satisfies $\nabla f_{11}(x)\in T_xL$ for every point $x$ lying in some zero-dimensional stratum $L\in\mathcal A$, as well as $\nabla f_{11}(x)\in T_xM$ for any $x\in M$.
-By iterating this process $m$ times, it is clear that the resulting function $g$ is locally Lipschitz continuous, Fr\'echet differentiable, and satisfies the uniform closeness and boundary properties.
-Moreover, in each step the Lipschitz modulus is increased by at most a factor of $12$.
-Taking into account the initial smoothing of $f$, we get the stated bound on $\lip g$.

-The support property is easily achieved by, in each step above, letting the tubular neighborhood $U_\delta$ be contained in $V_1$.
-Similarly, to see that the claim in Remark~\ref{R:24} is valid, simply let $U_\delta$ be contained in $V_2$ as well (and take $f_0=f$ in the beginning of the proof.)

-In case $\mathcal A$ has the Whitney property, the ${\bf C}^1$ smoothness of $f_0$ is preserved after each application of Proposition~\ref{P:grad1}, and this yields the final assertion of Theorem~\ref{thm:main}. \end{proof*}